circonus/docs/content/circonus/administration/enterprise-brokers.md

 ## Important Files and Directories

-* **/opt/napp/etc/ssl**  This is the location of SSL key and certificates, including the broker's client certificate.
-It is used for communicating with the Circonus infrastructure and as a CA certificate for authenticating connections from Circonus.
-All files in this directory should be backed up.

-* **/opt/noit/prod/etc**  This location is for configuration files.
+* `/opt/noit/prod/etc` : This location is for configuration files.
 In general, there should be no need to manually edit any of these file, with a couple of exceptions, noted below.
 Changes to editable files will be preserved during broker package updates.
-  * `circonus-modules-enterprise.conf` may be edited to configure/enable/disable enterprise-related check modules such as collectd, statsd, and cloudwatch.
+  * `circonus-modules-enterprise.conf` may be edited to
+    configure/enable/disable enterprise-related check modules such as collectd, statsd, and cloudwatch.
   * `circonus-modules-site.conf` may be updated to activate additional noitd modules that are not active by default.
+  * `/opt/noit/prod/etc/ssl` is the location of SSL key and certificates, including the broker's client certificate.
+It is used for communicating with the Circonus infrastructure and as a CA certificate for authenticating connections from Circonus. **All `appliance.*` files in this directory should be backed up.**

-* **/opt/noit/prod/etc/(checks,filtersets)**  These directories contain the individual check configurations assigned to this broker.
+* `/opt/noit/prod/etc/{checks,filtersets}` : These directories contain the
+  individual check configurations assigned to this broker.
 They are created, updated, and removed automatically by noitd and should not be changed manually.

-* **/opt/noit/prod/log**  This location contains [log files](#logs).
+* `/opt/noit/prod/log` : This location contains [log files](#logs).

-* **/opt/noit/prod/log/noitd.feed** [Journaled log](#metric-feed-log) of collected metric data. **Although this is under the "log" directory, these files are not disposable.
+* `/opt/noit/prod/log/noitd.feed` : [Journaled log](#metric-feed-log) of
+  collected metric data. **Although this is under the "log" directory, these files are not disposable.
 They contain metric data collected by the broker for delivery to Circonus (see below).
 Removal of these files will cause permanent data loss.**

 ## Logs